-Accessibility in the digital space is actually an integral part of the Internet and already stated in its standardized guidelines.
+Accessibility in the digital space is actually an integral part of the internet and already stated in its standardised guidelines.
 And of course it also plays an important role in the WordPress Codex.
-All users should be able to use WordPress , no matter what language they speak, what economic status they have or what physical limitations they are subject to.
-Nevertheless, the topic does not yet receive the attention it deserves.
-Particularly with view of the demographic development and the will for inclusion digital barrier liberty must be considered with WordPress -WordPress - projects however, means Johannes Mairhofer.
-Because: Accessibility is also important from an entrepreneurial and SEO perspective.
+All users should be able to use WordPress, no matter what language they speak, what economic status they have or what physical limitations they have.
+Nevertheless, the topic does not usually receive the attention it deserves.
+Especially in view of demographic developments and the desire for inclusion, digital accessibility must be taken into account in WordPress projects, says Johannes Mairhofer.
+After all, accessibility is also becoming important from a business and SEO perspective.

 In order to standardize the techniques on the World Wide Web, the World Wide Web Consortium, or W3C, was founded in 1994.
 Particularly important standards here are:

-- HTML (still the basic structure of almost every website)
+- HTML (still the basic framework of almost every website)